Current size: 1,809 acres (732 hectares)

 Fundación Jocotoco reserves:

-To learn more about the Ecuador project visit the main project page: Help Save the Rainforests.
+To learn more about the WLT's support for conservation in Ecuador visit the main project page: The Ecuador Rainforests.